knpuniversity/drupal-under-the-hood/knpu/service-arguments.md

 Go check that out.
 Huh.
 Somehow, the `$keyValueFactory` is *not* set: it wasn't passed into the `__construct()` method.

 But wait.
-Who is instantating the `RoarGenerator` anyways?
+Who is instantiating the `RoarGenerator` anyways?
 The container is!
 We registered it as a service, and Drupal says `new RoarGenerator()` as soon as we ask for it.
 But it doesn't pass it *any* constructor arguments.